 What is a Torque Wrench and Why Your Toolbox Needs One

 Torque wrenches are used to help you apply the recommended torque pressure to bolts, screws, or other fasteners.
-They reduce the potential of stripped bolts and damaged mechanical components.
+They reduce the potential of stripped bolts and damaged mechanical components, but also, provide the proper amount of torque needed for certain fasteners and components to function properly.

 What is a Torque Wrench?

 Most automotive manufacturers recommend a specific torque pressure for individual systems that require a precision fit of force times distance – which is how torque is defined.
+While any and every avid mechanic has a torque wrench, or several in their arsenal – there is a need for the torque wrench in every DIYer’s tool box.
 Some of the most common automotive systems that require the use of a torque wrench include:

 SUSPENSION & BRAKE SYSTEM PARTS

-From calipers to struts and other suspension parts, every bolt or nut on a suspension and brake system should be torqued based on the manufacturer specs.
+From calipers to struts to wheel hub nuts, every bolt or nut on a suspension and brake system should be torqued based on the manufacturer specs.
 If they are not torqued correctly, they can loosen since they move frequently.
-When this occurs, parts can break off the vehicle while in motion.
+When this occurs, parts can fail while the vehicle is in motion.

 Why is it Important to Use a Torque Wrench?